Press release (or news release) template

 “[The quote – quotes in news releases should come from the highest level that owns the news release.
 This section is typically mandatory for a news release as this would be the organization’s official response.]”

-“[The quote two – there can be more than one quote; however, additional quotes should be from the next highest person in the chain of the event, or someone of equal billing from the partnering organization on the release.]”
+“[The second quote – there can be more than one quote; however, additional quotes should be from the next highest person in the chain of the event, or someone of equal billing from the partnering organization on the release.]”

-[Quote credit: Jonathan Brandahan, Sole Proprietor, Some Organization]
+[Jonathan Brandahan, Sole Proprietor, Some Organization]

 Quick Facts

-• [This section is not mandatory, but highly recommended.]
+• This section is not mandatory, but highly recommended.]

 Related Products